 Heart failure does not mean the heart has stopped working.
 Rather, it means that the heart's pumping power is weaker than normal or the heart has become less elastic.
 With heart failure, blood moves through the heart's pumping chambers less effectively, and pressure in the heart increases, making it harder for your heart to deliver oxygen and nutrients to your body.

 To compensate for reduced pumping power, the heart's chambers respond by stretching to hold more blood.
 This keeps the blood moving, but over time, the heart muscle walls weaken and are unable to pump as strongly.
 As a result, the kidneys often respond by causing the body to retain fluid (water) and sodium.
-The resulting fluid buildup in the arms, legs, ankles, feet, lungs, or other organs, is called congestive heart failure.
+The resulting fluid buildup in the arms, legs, ankles, feet, lungs, or other organs, and is called congestive heart failure.

 High blood pressure brings on heart failure by causing left ventricular hypertophy, a thickening of the heart muscle that results in less effective muscle relaxation between heart beats.
 This makes it difficult for the heart to fill with enough blood to supply the body’s organs, especially during exercise, leading your body to hold onto fluids and your heart rate to increase.

 Symptoms of heart failure include: